Beginner's Guide: How to Solve a Rubik's Cube

 | Meet the Cube 🧊 | Understand Faces & Notation | R L U D F B | Basic face turns (clockwise) and their primes. |

 | White Cross ⚪ | Form White Cross on Top | (Intuitive) | Match edge colors to side centers.
-Use F R' D to flip edges if needed. |
+Take a flipped edge out to the bottom and rotate it back into place to flip the white sticker upward. |

-| White Corners 🏁 | Insert White Corners | R U R' / R U U R' | Use based on corner position/orientation. |
+| White Corners 🏁 | Insert White Corners | R U R' U' | Use the four-move trigger repeatedly until the corner inserts correctly. |

 | Middle Layer Edges ➗ | Edge to Right | U R U' R' U' F' U F | Moves edge from top to middle right. |